Rapid (San Diego): Current services

-Currently there are nine routes, three of which run on the I-15 corridor.
-Route 235 operates all day serving all stations along the corridor from Escondido to San Diego and then to Downtown San Diego, ending at the Santa Fe Depot.
+Currently there are ten routes, three of which run on the I-15 corridor.
+Route 235 operates all day serving all stations along the corridor from Escondido to San Diego and then to downtown San Diego, ending at the Santa Fe Depot.
 Service operates every 15 minutes during peak hours and every 30 minutes at all other times.
-The Rapid Express service operates from selected bus stations to Downtown San Diego, bypassing City Heights and Kearny Mesa.
+The Rapid Express service operates from selected bus stations to downtown San Diego, bypassing City Heights and Kearny Mesa.
 Route 280 serves the two northernmost stations (Escondido and Del Lago) while Route 290 serves the Rancho Bernardo and Sabre Springs/Peñasquitos stations.
 Route 237 serves the Miramar College Transit Station and then proceeds to UC San Diego via Mira Mesa Boulevard and the UTC Transit Center.
-Route 215 is the mid-city line providing service to downtown through SDSU, while Route 225 is the South Bay route, connecting Downtown with the South Bay communities.
+Route 215 is the mid-city line providing service to downtown through SDSU.
+In the South Bay, Route 225 connects downtown to Otay Mesa through eastern Chula Vista, and Route 227 operates along the border from Otay Mesa to Imperial Beach via the SR-905 and the Iris Avenue Transit Center.
 Additionally, Routes 201, 202 and 204 provide SuperLoop service between UC San Diego and the Westfield UTC mall.

 Routes 201/202/204 (SuperLoop Rapid)

 On September 6, 2015, the MTS SuperLoop (Routes 201, 202 and 204) were incorporated into the network.
-MTS markets the routes as a sub-brand and called SuperLoop Rapid.
+MTS markets the routes as a sub-brand called SuperLoop Rapid.

 Routes 201 (counter-clockwise) and 202 (clockwise) connect UC San Diego and Westfield UTC on a loop that passes through La Jolla Village, north University City, and the Jacobs Medical Center complex, while Route 204 serves the office parks and apartment complexes due east of UTC in a clockwise loop.
 In addition, it inherited the 12 Gas-Electric Hybrid buses that originally provided the service.
 These buses were re-vinyled into the Rapid livery, and also began serving Route 237 in addition to their native SuperLoop routes.
 In April 2018, these buses were retired from service and replaced by re-vinyled C40LF buses from the Mainline fleet.